ISEP-Mutator-Orchestrator/documentation/runner-interaction.md

 }
 ```

-If the runner is on the blacklist (e.g. has been deregistered from orchestrator)
+Description: If the runner is on the blacklist (e.g. has been deregistered from orchestrator)

 Status: 403 FORBIDDEN

 ```json
 {
     "statusCode": 403,